All Episodes

 The Daily Mail had a report about all of this.

-Quote, a dozen or more were punched or knocked to the ground by protesters during the melee As anti-Trump demonstrators grabbed the candidates' signature hats from the heads of the supporters in order to set them on fire.
+Quote, a dozen or more were punched or knocked to the ground by protesters during the melee as anti-Trump demonstrators grabbed the candidates' signature hats from the heads of the supporters in order to set them on fire.

-By the way, we had a scene last night too, they were setting the American flag on fire.
+By the way, we had a scene last night, too.

 And like previous protests that we have seen around the country, there were plenty of Mexican flags being waved by the anti-Trump supporters.

-They even surrounded a female Trump supporter and began to pelt this woman, this defenseless woman, in the face with eggs and watermelon.
+And at one point, a mostly male mob that was five to six people deep, they even surrounded a female Trump supporter and began to pelt this woman, this defenseless woman, in the face with eggs and watermelon.

-Now that woman who was wearing a Trump jersey, responded by smiling, pointing right back at the group as they screamed and waved their Mexican flags before eventually making her escape thanks to a nearby door.
+Now, that woman who was wearing a Trump jersey responded by smiling, pointing right back at the group as they screamed and waved their Mexican flags before eventually making her escape thanks to a nearby door.

-Many of the protesters, like in, as I said, past protests, they're carrying Mexican flags during the demonstration.
+Many of the protesters, like as I said, past protests, they're carrying Mexican flags during the demonstration.

 We had that on tape last night.